RylanSchaeffer/rylanschaeffer.github.io/content/jokes.md

 - "Nothing can d-separate us because we're connected"

+### Probability

 - "That distribution has a heavy tail but not compared to you"

+### Programming Languages Theory

+- I ran type inference, and learned that your type is me :)
+- Are you a BDSM monad?
+Because I want to bind and use you
+- Think about me as a list constructor: all I need is head and tail

+### Machine Learning

+- I want to be your test loss, so I can stay up all night going down on you ;)

+### Randomized Algorithms

+### Copilot Generated

+- I'm not a photographer, but I can picture us together.
+- I want to be your gradient descent algorithm, so I can descend on you
+- I want to be your randomized algorithm, so I can run in polynomial time with high probability

 ## Start Ups